4 Simple Questions to Ask to Unlock Digital Transformation Opportunities

 Your current customers might not be able to identify new markets, but they should easily be able to identify the disruptors and upstarts they are fending off.

 Ask these questions and use innovators in your customers’ industry to your advantage.
 For example, if you sell marketing software to agencies, you might ask them what other agencies are doing.
 Or if you’ve lost deals, what were the reasons?
-Even if your customer doesn’t see them as genuine threats, it can help you identify new market opportunities.
+Even if your customer doesn’t see them as genuine threats, it can help you identify new opportunities to better serve your customers.

 - What are your competitors doing that makes you nervous?